vppelli/predecessor-discord-themes/README.md

 **Better Discord**
 > Open the themes folder [here](https://github.com/vppelli/predecessor-discord-themes/tree/main/themes), Find the theme you want, Download it!

-> Drag downloaded file into the Themes folder in Better Discord (*Look at Gif*)
+> Drag the downloaded file into the Themes folder in Better Discord (*Look at Gif*)

 ![Gif](img/gif/ThemeFolder.gif)

 **Vencord with Link**
-> Samething as Better discord but you can add the themes via Link, **getting the Link** Open the themes folder [here](https://github.com/vppelli/predecessor-discord-themes/tree/main/themes)
+> Something as Better discord but you can add the themes via Link, **getting the Link** Open the themes folder [here](https://github.com/vppelli/predecessor-discord-themes/tree/main/themes)

-> Find the theme you want, open it and click **Raw** button upper right.
-Copy the link of the page and paste it into Vencord!
+> Find the theme you want, open it, and click the **Raw** button upper right.
+Copy the link to the page and paste it into Vencord!

 Example Countess Theme link
 ```